-The glider was equipped with a custom-designed and -built passive acoustic recording system (APL-UW, Seattle, WA, USA); acoustic signals were received by a single omni-directional hydrophone (type: HTI-99-HF, High Tech Inc, Gulfport, MS, USA; sensitivity: -164 dB re.
-1 V/μPa), amplified by 36 dB, and recorded at 194 kHz sample rate and 16-bit resolution.
+The glider was equipped with a custom-designed and -built passive acoustic recording system (APL-UW, Seattle, WA, USA); acoustic signals were received by a single omni-directional hydrophone (type: HTI-99-HF, High Tech Inc, Gulfport, MS, USA; sensitivity: -164 dB re. $1 \text{ V/}\mu\text{Pa}$, amplified by 36 decibels, and recorded at 194 kilohertz (kHz) sample rate and 16-bit resolution.
+Aliasing is prevented by the use of an analog 90-kHz low-pass filter (five-pole Chebyshev filter).
 Acoustic data were compressed using the Free Lossless Audio Codec (FLAC) and stored on flash memory drives.
-The PAM system was optimized for continuously collecting data in the frequency range 15 Hertz (Hz) to 97 kilohertz (kHz), and thus was well suited for the recording of both baleen and toothed whales.
+The passive acoustic monitoring (PAM) system was optimized for continuously collecting data in the frequency range 15 Hertz (Hz) to 90 kHz, and thus was well suited for the recording of both baleen and toothed whales.
 However, the bandwidth of the system did not cover the frequency range (>100 kHz) of vocalizations produced by pygmy and dwarf sperm whales (Kogia spp.).

-The system featured an automatic 'blanking mechanism' which mutes the passive-acoustic monitoring (PAM) system during periods when the glider's noisy internal steering and buoyancy mechanisms were operated.
+The system featured an automatic 'blanking mechanism' which mutes the PAM system during periods when the glider's noisy internal steering and buoyancy mechanisms were operated.
 During a typical 1,000-meter (m) dive, the associated data loss was between 5 and 10 percent.
 Because of high noise levels at the surface, recordings were made only at depths of 25 to 1,000 m.